I was investigating how I can improve the security of my iCloud account.

 - Logon to the Apple ID website.
 This can be done by visiting:

-- In the section on the left, click on: Password and Security.
+- In the section on the left, scroll down to: Security.

-At the top, you’ll see a section about Two-Step Verification.
+On the bottom right, you’ll see a section about Two-Step Verification.

 Click on the “Get Started…” link.